randomor/zenmd/README.md

   - Support images in markdown files.
   - Wiki links: `[[Another Page]] => [Another Page](/another-page)`.
   - Auto header anchor links, so you can navigate to any H2-h5 headers directly.
+  - Support raw html in markdown
 - Custom html Layout support (any layout.html files at the same level or above will be used, if none found, default layout will be used.)
-- Filter docs with matching tags `--tags=publish:true` which will only render files with `publish` flag or `--tags=draft:false` which will not render files with `draft` flag.
+- Filter docs with matching tags `--tags=publish:true` which will only build files with `publish` flag or `--tags=draft:false` which will not build files with `draft` flag.
 - Automatically infer title from first H1
 - Generates `sitemap.xml` at the output directory.
   - Requires `baseUrl` option or `BASE_URL` env var, since `sitemap.xml` requires full URL.